shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/programmatic-guaranteed-deal-for-monetize-ssp--third-party-ad-server-pacing--tag-integration--api-setup-guide.md

     }
     ```

-1. Make a `POST` request to the `/auth` endpoint with this JSON file in the request body (For more information, see [Authentication Service](authentication-service.md)).
+1. Make a `POST` request to the `/auth` endpoint with this JSON file in the request body.
+For more information, see [Authentication Service](authentication-service.md).
 In the cURL request below, the authorization token returned is stored in the “`cookies`” file.

     ```
     curl -c cookies -X POST -d @authentication.json 'https://api.appnexus.com/auth'